RavanH/xml-sitemap-feed/readme.txt

 Go to [Suggest News Content for Google News](http://www.google.com/support/news_pub/bin/request.py?contact_type=suggest_content) and submit your website info as detailed as possible there.
 Give them the URL(s) of your fresh new Google News Sitemap in the text field 'Other' at the bottom.

-You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) to check its validity and performance.
+You will also want to add the sitemap to your [Google Search Console account](https://search.google.com/search-console) to check its validity and performance.
 Create an account if you don't have one yet.

 = Can I manipulate values for Priority and Changefreq? =